 Used like this, email marketing can be a very powerful tool when it comes to keeping customers interested in your service, and in getting repeat service.
 What is sent out through email campaigns is completely at the marketer’s discretion, but is usually content or offers specifically designed to pique a potential customer’s interest, content designed for one purpose only; the end result of getting a sale.

 There are quite a few different types of campaigns one can employ when it comes to email marketing.
 I will list the main, broad types and give a brief explanation of each.

-- Re-Engagement Emails: Another common campaign employed, these are usually something that is beneficial to the customer, whether it be a short tutorial, or a motivational quote.
-The purpose of this type of email is to reconnect with the customers, to remind them that your product or service is still there, to remind them why they visited your web page in the first place.
+- Re-Engagement Emails: Another common campaign employed, these are usually something that is beneficial to the customer, whether it be a short tutorial or a motivational quote.
+The purpose of this type of email is to reconnect with the customers, to remind them that your product or service is still there, and to remind them why they visited your web page in the first place.
 The ultimate goal here is to have the customer return to the website.

-- Promotional Emails: As the name suggests, these are campaigns that are promoting something, either a new product, service or a time-sensitive offer.
+- Promotional Emails: As the name suggests, these are campaigns that are promoting something, either a new product, service, or a time-sensitive offer.
 The idea here is clear; show someone something in the hopes that they will be inclined to purchase.
 Simple and effective.

 - Customer Reviews: It is common for some companies that are advertising a service to send positive reviews written by previous customers, in the hope that this will attract people back.
-Whilst not as effective as the above mentioned campaigns, this is a strategy employed by numerous marketers across the world.
+Whilst not as effective as the above-mentioned campaigns, this is a strategy employed by numerous marketers across the world.

 There are countless variations on these four major themes.
 Marketers are encouraged to be as creative as possible with their email marketing strategies, as the more innovative they are, the more likely they are to stand out from the crowd.
 Each marketing campaign should be meticulously planned out in order to maximize its effectiveness.